Nvidia says its forecast for $200 billion CPU market includes China

 Asked whether Nvidia had also invested in Taiwan’s supply chain or planned to do so, Huang said: “We haven’t announced anything in the past, but we’ve invested in and supported our partners here far more than that.”

-He said he would also meet with TSMC while in Taiwan, the world’s largest contract chipmaker which makes many of the advanced semiconductors powering the trend towards AI.
+He said he would also meet with TSMC (2330.TW), opens new tab while in Taiwan, the world’s largest contract chipmaker which makes many of the advanced semiconductors powering the trend towards AI.

 He added that Nvidia is ramping up production of its Vera Rubin platform, which combines the company’s Vera CPU and Rubin GPU architectures, making for “a very busy second half” for Taiwan’s supply chain.